 Senior Pro-Vice-Chancellor responsible for Research and Innovation and Strategic Development at Swansea University

 WISE Hero Award 2016 winner, Professor Hilary Lappin-Scott is the Senior Pro-Vice-Chancellor responsible for Research and Innovation and Strategic Development at Swansea University.

 Professor Lappin-Scott is a Trustee of the Daphne Jackson Trust and Alacrity Foundation and Vice President of the Federation of European Microbiology Society (FEMS).
 She is former President of the Microbiology Society and the International Society for Microbial Ecology (ISME).
 Hilary is also Swansea University’s lead for both Equality and Diversity and Athena SWAN and an elected Board member of the Equality Challenge Unit (ECU).

 Her recent work on promoting girls in Science and retaining women in STEM careers include her TedTalk and she advises Australian Universities and Research institutes on best practice on supporting women in STEM.
-Professor Lappin-Scott is also an advisor to the Canadian Science Minister.
+Hilary advises many universities globally on how to improve inclusivity in all they do.

 Professor Susan Wray